winhowes/grd.me/README.md

 grd.me
 ======

 A browser plugin that provides encrypted communication across any web platform.
-We support aes and ecc
+We support aes and ecc.

 How to Use
 ==========